Anand-Iragavarapu/Anand-Iragavarapu/README.md

 ## About Me
 I'm a postgraduate student specialising in Artificial Intelligence and Machine Learning, currently upskilling every single day toward a career in Data and AI Engineering.
-I believe in learning by building every concept I study goes straight into code.
+I believe in learning by building — every concept I study goes straight into code.

+- Bachelor of Electronics and Communication Engineering - KL University, India (2025)
-- Master of AI/ML — University of Adelaide (Graduating July 2027)
+- Master of AI/ML - University of Adelaide, Australia (Graduating July 2027)
 - Adelaide, Australia
 - Actively seeking graduate roles in Data, AI, and ML Engineering
 - Motto: Whatever it takes